CBD Oil: What Is It, and What Can It Do for You?

 What Is the Relationship between CBD and Marijuana?

 Humans have been using and cultivating cannabis for thousands of years, developing different strains for different purposes.
-Breeders hybridized some strains of one cannabis species, Cannabis sativa, to produce plants with long, fibrous stalks.
+Breeders hybridized some strains of one cannabis variety, Cannabis sativa, to produce plants with long, fibrous stalks.
 These were ideal for producing fibers to be used in cloth, rope, and paper, and are still used to make those products today.

 Other varieties of cannabis, including some strains of Cannabis sativa and Cannabis indica, came to produce plants with shorter stalks, more flowers and more leaves.
 Growers bred these strains to be suitable for medicinal, recreational, and therapeutic purposes.